Located in an industrial area in Kohtla-Järve (80 ha)

 The total territory has more than 300 ha of land, out of which 80 ha belong to IVIA.
 The territory that belongs to IVIA is divided into 28 land plots with the surface area of 0.5 up to 6 ha.

-At present, IVIA is carrying out the construction of technical infrastructure: water supply, sewage, gas, fiber-optic communication routes, on-site roads with street lighting.
+In 2018, IVIA has carried out the construction of technical infrastructure: water supply, sewage, fiber-optic communication routes, on-site roads with street lighting.
+In 2019, under construction is gas pipeline.
 Connecting to all of the utilities listed above is included into the price of the land plot.
 You must pay separately for connecting to the electricity supply system (135 EUR per 1 kW of allocated capacity).
-In 2017, two electric substations with the capacity of 2 MW are being built on the territory of the industrial park, and the total capacity available on the territory is more than 25 MW.
+In 2017, two electric substations with the capacity of 2 MW has been built on the territory of the industrial park, and the total capacity available on the territory is more than 25 MW.
 IVIA has a capacity to build a steampipe (we have a project and a construction permit) that would satisfy the technological needs of potential large companies.

 The target clients of the industrial park are the companies, whose technology of production assumes using energy in large amounts (gas, heat, power, steam), which is possible through excess energy generated in the result of technological processes of processing oil shale at VKG.